Approximating the shortest path problem with scenarios: Min-max shortest path

-The approximation algorithm is shown in the form of Algorithm~\ref{alg1}.
-We now describe all its steps.
-Let us assign a number $l_e\in \{0,1\}$ to each arc of $G$.
-If $l_e=0$, then the arc is called \emph{selected}; otherwise it is called \emph{not selected}.
-Initially, each arc is not selected, so $l_e=1$ for each $e\in E$.
-During the course of the algorithm we will carefully mark some arcs as selected.
-The selected arcs form connected components in $G$, where each connected component is a directed tree in $G$ of length~0 with respect to $l_e$ (initially the nodes of $G$ form $n$ connected components, because no arc is selected).
-Let $P$ be a shortest $s-t$~path in $G$ with respect to $l_e$, $e\in E$.
-Recall that an $s-t$~cut in $G$ is a partition of $V$ into $V_1$ and $V_2$ such that $s\in V_1$ and $t\in V_2$.
-The cut-set of $(V_1,V_2)$ is the subset of arcs $\{(u,v)\in E: u\in V_1, v\in V_2\}$. \begin{lem} If $l_P$ is the length of a shortest $s-t$~path in $G$ with respect to $l_e$, $e\in E$, then there are $l_P$ arc disjoint cut-sets, $E_1,\ldots,E_{l_P}$ in $G$, which do not contain any selected arc. \end{lem} \begin{proof} Let $d(v)$ be the length of the shortest path from $s$ to $v$ with respect to $l_e$.
-Of course, $d(s)=0$ and $d(t)=l_P$.
-Then, by means of the distances computed, one can determine $l_P$ cut-sets in the following way: $E_i=\{ e=(u,v)\in E \,:\, d(u)=i-1, d(u)=i \}$, $i\in [l_P]$.
-An example is shown in Figure~\ref{fig1}.
-It is evident that no arcs with $l_e=0$ belongs to $E_i$ for any $i\in [l_P]$, because if $e=(u,v)$ is such an arc, then $d(v)=d(u)$. \end{proof} Notice that the cut-sets $E_1,\dots,E_{l_P}$, in Lemma~\ref{lspexst}, can be determined in $O(|E|)$ time.
+From now on, we will assume that the graph $G$ is induced by~$\pmb{\hat{x}}>\pmb{0}$ is acyclic.
+Let us assign an arc length~$l_e\in \{0,1\}$ to each arc of $G$.
+If $l_e=0$, then the arc is called \emph{selected}; otherwise, $l_e=1$, it is called \emph{not selected}.
+Initially, each arc is not selected, so the length~$l_e=1$ for each $e\in E$ (Step~\ref{spwl4}).
+We will carefully mark some arcs as selected by assigning them the zero arc length during the course of the algorithm.
+The selected arcs form connected components in $G$, where each connected component of~$G$ has a total length equal to~0 with respect to $l_e$ (initially, the nodes of $G$ form $n$ connected components because no arc is selected).
+The following lemma will be needed to construct a feasible solution to the relaxation (\ref{sc})-(\ref{hc2}) of \textsc{Min-Max RS} with $\mathcal{X}$ of the form~(\ref{Xrs}). \begin{lem} Let $L_P$ be the length of a shortest $s$-$t$~path~$P$ in the acyclic graph~$G$, induced by~$\pmb{\hat{x}}>\pmb{0}$, with respect to the arc lengths~$l_e \in \{0,1\}$, $e\in E$.
+If $L_P\geq 1$, then there are $L_P$ arc disjoint cut-sets: $(S_1,\overline{S}_1),\ldots, (S_{L_P},\overline{S}_{L_P})$ in $G$, which do not contain any selected arc.
+Moreover, $\sum_{e\in (S_i,\overline{S}_i)}\hat{x}_e\geq 1$ for each $i\in [L_P]$. \end{lem} \begin{proof} Let $d(v)$ be the shortest path distance from $s$ to $v$, $v\in V$, with respect to $l_e$, $e\in E$.
+The shortest path distances satisfy an \emph{optimality condition} (see, e.g.,~\cite{AMO93}), i.e. $d(u)+l_e\geq d(v)$, for every~$e=(u,v)\in E$.
+Of course, $d(s)=0$ and $d(t)=L_P$.
+Using the shortest path distances~$d(v)$, $v\in V$, computed, one can determine $L_P$ cut-sets in the following way: